Skip to content

 Summarize this article with

 Sanctions screening is the process of checking customers, transactions, and business partners against government-issued lists of designated persons, entities, and jurisdictions subject to economic restrictions.
-For UK-regulated firms, the Financial Conduct Authority (FCA) and HM Treasury's Office of Financial Sanctions Implementation (OFSI) require robust screening programmes as a core component of AML/CFT compliance.
-Failures attract civil penalties: in 2024โ€“25, OFSI recorded 394 suspected sanctions breach cases and took 57 enforcement actions.
+For Australian regulated firms, AUSTRAC and the Department of Foreign Affairs and Trade (DFAT) require robust screening programmes as a core component of AML/CTF compliance.
+Australia administers its own autonomous sanctions regime under the Autonomous Sanctions Act 2011 (Cth), alongside United Nations Security Council sanctions implemented through the Charter of the United Nations Act 1945 (Cth).

 What is sanctions screening?

-Sanctions screening is the systematic verification of counterparties โ€” clients, suppliers, payment beneficiaries โ€” against official lists of individuals, entities, or countries subject to asset freezes, trade restrictions, or other prohibitive measures.
-It forms part of a broader AML/CFT programme alongside Know Your Customer (KYC) checks, transaction monitoring, and Suspicious Activity Reports (SARs).
+Sanctions screening is the systematic verification of counterparties -- clients, suppliers, payment beneficiaries -- against official lists of individuals, entities, or countries subject to asset freezes, trade restrictions, or other prohibitive measures.
+It forms part of a broader AML/CTF programme alongside Know Your Customer (KYC) checks, transaction monitoring, and suspicious matter reports (SMRs).

 Sanctions screening differs from PEP (Politically Exposed Person) screening: PEP checks flag individuals with prominent public roles who may pose higher corruption risks, whereas sanctions screening identifies parties subject to binding legal prohibitions.
 Both are required simultaneously at onboarding for high-risk sectors.

-Key sanctions lists for UK-regulated businesses
+Key sanctions lists for Australian businesses

 List Issuing authority Geographic scope Update frequency